 (3) Consistency

-Assumptions, methods and data shall be applied in the same way throughout the CF study to arrive at conclusions in accordance with the goal and scope definition.
+Assumptions, methods and data shall be applied in the same way throughout the A-LCA study to arrive at conclusions in accordance with the goal and scope definition.

 (4) Accuracy

 Quantification of the CFP shall be accurate, verifiable, relevant and not misleading, and bias and uncertainties shall be reduced as far as is practical.